Universität Bonn

 Removing articles?

 • If necessary, clarify whether you have to publish the included articles when publishing your entire thesis or not.
-In particular, if these are only attached as an appendix, you may remove articles published or already accepted for publication before the publication of the thesis in certain cases if your doctoral regulations provide for this (this is the case with the Faculty of Mathematics and Natural Sciences, the Faculty of Arts and the Faculty of Agriculture) and/or or the responsible doctoral body has approved this.
+In particular, if these are only attached as an appendix, you may remove articles published or already accepted for publication before the publication of the thesis in certain cases if your doctoral regulations provide for this (this is the case with the Faculty of Mathematics and Natural Sciences, the Faculty of Arts and the Faculty of Agricultural, Nutritional and Engineering Sciences) and/or or the responsible doctoral body has approved this.
 Please consult your doctoral regulations and ask your doctoral office.

 • If you remove articles, you must always include the bibliographical information of these articles and use the DOI (if applicable) to link to the publisher's version in the thesis.